2. Slurm clusters#

-The Hydra cluster has a single job queue.
+The Hydra cluster has multiple job queues: one for each partition.
 Jobs are automatically assigned to those partitions in the cluster that have the computational resources needed to fulfil the requirements of the job.
 For instance, jobs requesting a GPU will automatically queue to compute nodes with a GPU, and jobs requesting more than 1 node will automatically queue on a partition with the fastest network interconnect.

 Important